Father's Day: India

-Father's Day is not an original custom of India but is rather followed by the influence of the western world.
+Father's Day is not an original custom in India but is rather followed by the influence of the Western world.
 It is observed on the third Sunday of June.
 This event is not a public holiday.
 The day is usually celebrated only in larger cities like Mumbai, New Delhi, Chennai, Bengaluru, Pune, Kolkata, Jaipur, Lucknow and others.
 It is a huge holiday in the North Eastern state of Nagaland and Kerala where prayers are held in church on Sunday Services.
 After this day was first observed in the United States in 1908 and gradually gained popularity, Indian metropolitan cities, much later, followed suit by recognising this event.
 In India, the day is usually celebrated with children giving gifts such as greeting cards, electronic gadgets, shirts, gold necklaces, coffee mugs or books to their fathers.

 Indonesia

 In Indonesia, Father's Day is celebrated on 12 November and is not a public holiday.
 Father's Day in Indonesia was first declared in 2006 in Surakarta City Hall attended by hundreds of people from various community groups, including people from community of inter-religion communication.
 Because of its recent declaration, there is not much hype about the celebration, compared to the celebration of Mother's Day on 22 December.
 Google also created its doodle for Indonesia in 2019 and 2020.